 Solar Eves - The length of the eves are calculated to allow sun to penetrate into the rooms during winter and blocks sun during summer.

-Ventilation - The Solar Chimney Allows hot air to rise and draw air through the building.
+Ventilation - The Solar Chimney allows hot air to rise and draw air through the building.
 Vents are located around the base of the building to allow air to enter the building.
-The vents are shut in Winter and the thermal properties of the polycarbonate and correct solar orientation allow the building to capture heat.
+The vents are shut in winter and the thermal properties of the polycarbonate and correct solar orientation allow the building to capture heat.

 Grasscrete - The Driveways are paved with grasscrete.
-Formers are used in the concrete pour to allow for drainage channels through the concrete.
+Forms are used in the concrete pour to allow for drainage channels through the concrete.
 Grass is grown in these voids.
 This technique reduces water runoff from the driveway to a minimum and gives a more natural and green look to the development.
 Source: Enviro Concrete

 Electricity - Generation Solar Energy is generated from panels located on the roof.
 The power is fed back into the grid from all Villas.
 The balance of electricity use within the villas and energy produced used should be close to neutral.
 Conservation Lighting within the building is generated from LED and new generation fluorescent lighting.
 Cooking is completed using gas stoves and the barbecue.
 Passive Heating and Cooling of the house comes from design of the building.
 Washing Machines, Fridges and Dishwashers are all selected for maximum efficiency in water and electricity use.

 Concrete is the 3rd Biggest Polluter of CO2 in the world.
 Green Cement was sourced for the project but local delivery was not possible.
 Green Cement is produced from China Clay rather than Calcium Carbonate.
 Stone in floors were sourced from Nambucca.